mkovacs/kyuu/index.md

 All three parts are (possibly empty) sequences of decimal digits.
 The repetend and the integer parts, when empty, contain an implicit 0.

-The percent sign % is the constructor of rational numbers (separating the numerator from the denominator) in Haskell.
+In Haskell, the percent sign % is the infix operator that constructs a rational number from a numerator and a denominator.

 ## Examples